-- 1: to speak to the called party;

-- 2: to speak to the calling party;

-- 3: to speak to both parties;

-- 0: to return to listen-only mode.
+- 3: to speak to both parties; - 0: to return to listen-only mode.

-21.17 Testing Codes
+20.14 Testing Codes

 Number Name Description 9000 Echo Test After a tone, the system will send back the received audio stream.
-Useful to check if the audio path is correct $9001 + \mathrm{num}$ Dialplan Test Test the dialplan by connecting the call to the inbound number <num>, as if the call is coming from the external trunks</num> 90021 TTS Test Check the English text for the speech system nored for data analysis
+Useful to check if the audio path is correct 9001 + num Dialplan Test Test the dialplan by connecting the call to the inbound number <num>, as if the call is coming from the external trunks</num> 90021 TTS Test Check the English text for the speech system 90022 TTS Test Check the Italian text for the speech system